 - Print Royalties: Print income is derived from printed copies of a song, from the sheet music.
 Sheet music consists usually of the melody notes and the lyrics which may accompany those notes.
 The copyright owner or administrator can license the right to print such sheet music to print publishers, in exchange for royalties.

 There are more sources of revenue out there, but this is a solid starting point.
 The music industry – and the way in which you can earn a living in it – will continue to evolve.
-As the saying goes, the only constant is change, particularly in the music business.
-Try to stay up to date on these developments and revenue streams, and reach out to me with questions along the way.
+As the saying goes, the only constant changes, particularly in the music business.
+Try to stay up to date on these developments and revenue streams.
+Reach out to me with questions along the way.